 After the case has settled we always destroy all paperwork arising from the case using a certified confidential shredding company.

-Following the visit our expert will prepare an Accommodation Report.
+Following the visit we will prepare an Accommodation Report.

 This report will contain a description of your needs, using evidence taken from the reports of others, primarily any medical, care and occupational therapy reports which have been made available, as well as evidence gathered during the interview and home visit.